 - Pros: In the case of an existing account you don’t force people to remember a new username and password.
 That is always good.

 - Cons: If you use your dedicated tenant for this purpose you will still need to manage the user lifecycle and, depending on the required functionality, some additional licensing might apply.

 You can invite a user with a Microsoft Account to join your Azure AD tenant.
 These are consumer accounts, so use it as a last resort only.

 - Pros: Easy to use, usually they will have one, and they are familiar with it.

-Clearly, the best choice is always to use the option in which you have the most control over the accounts.
+Clearly, the best choice is always to use the option where you have the most control over accounts.